flonadb/flonadb/1-1-0/README.md

 2. **Tail**: A specific number of characters in the string are masked counting from the tail.
 If no number to mask is specified, by default all the characters are masked except the first.
 3. **Regex**: Masking is performed by applying a regex to the original value to mask specific characters.
-4. **Indices**: A list of indices is provided for the characters to mask.
+4. **Indices**: A list of indices is provided for the characters to mask in the string.

 #### Mask Configuration
 Mask configurations are defined in the driver config file mentioned in the Quick Start section, below is a mask